kishky101/kishky101/README.md

 Frontend Developer
 ------------------

 As a Frontend Developer with over three years of experience, I specialize in developing and implementing cutting-edge solutions for web applications.
 I excel at creating engaging user interfaces, ensuring optimal responsiveness, and quickly resolving coding issues, making me an asset to any team.
-Additionally , I have strong communication and interpersonal skills that allow me to work effectively with both colleagues and clients.
+Additionally, I have strong communication and interpersonal skills that allow me to work effectively with both colleagues and clients.

 * 🌍  I'm based in Poland
 * 🖥️  See my portfolio at [kishky.dev](http://kishky.dev)